 Burial and funeral effigy

 Dying childless on 17 November 1558 she was buried in the north aisle of Henry VII's Lady Chapel.
-The wooden effigy carried at her funeral still exists but only the head was displayed in the Abbey Museum.
+The wooden effigy carried at her funeral still exists and both head and unclothed body (having previously been separated) will be on view in the new Jubilee Galleries from mid-2018.
 Elizabeth I's coffin was later placed on top of Mary's.
 James I erected a large monument above the grave but this only bears the effigy of Elizabeth on it.
 Mary is mentioned in one of the inscriptions, which can be translated:

 "Partners both in throne and grave, here rest we two sisters, Elizabeth and Mary, in the hope of the Resurrection".